-The clerk may direct the debtor to file an amendment to the petition on a form prescribed by the clerk so as to correct any clerical mistakes in the debtor's name, address or identification number.
-If the debtor fails to comply, the clerk shall determine the title of the case may require the debtor to file an ex parte motion and order.
+The clerk may direct the debtor to file an amendment to the petition on a form prescribed by the clerk to correct any clerical mistakes in the debtor's name, address or identification number.
+If the debtor fails to comply, the clerk may require the debtor to file an ex parte motion and order.
 The debtor must send notice of the amendment to the United States Trustee, trustee, and all creditors.